IvanOu/CallCenter/README.md

 # CallCenter

-Please see Java Doc in doc/.
+1. Please see java doc and equenceDiagram in doc/.